inspircd/docs/docs/3/modules/cgiirc.md

          mask="192.0.2.0/24">
 ```

-Tells the cgiirc module that gateways with an hostname matching \*.webirc.gateway.example.com will send the IP address of users with the `/WEBIRC` command using password authentication:
+Tells the cgiirc module that gateways with a hostname matching \*.webirc.gateway.example.com will send the IP address of users with the `/WEBIRC` command using password authentication:

 ```xml
 <cgihost type="webirc"